jjimenezgar/PythonMD/README.md

 # PythonMD
-Repository of Molecular Simulation Tools in Python
+Repository of Molecular Dynamics Simulations Tools in Python

 This repository contains a collection of Python scripts used for analysis and calculations related to molecular simulation.
 These tools can be utilized to analyze and understand the structural and dynamic properties of molecular systems.